Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 > **Definition** \
 > A hierarchical class is a visual class that defines which [hierarchical group](#hierarchical-group-glossary) a node belongs to.
 A node can only be assigned to one hierarchical class.

-A hierarchical class, if it exists, is shown along with the label of a node on the detail panel.
+A hierarchical class, if it exists, is shown along with a label of a node on the detail panel.
 See Figure 4 below for more details.

 <p align="center">
     <img src="img/hierarchical_class.png" alt="hierarchical-class" title="Hierarchical class" width="350"/><br/>
     <em>Figure 4.
 Hierarchical class</em>
 </p>

-A hierarchical class (or hierarchical group class) is a common class for all nodes to be placed in the same hierarchical group.
-It is assigned to a node in the SPARQL CONSTRUCT query in the same way as a visual class, i.e. using the `browser:class` predicate.
+A hierarchical class (or hierarchical group class) is a common class for all nodes to be placed in a same hierarchical group.
+It is assigned to a node in a SPARQL CONSTRUCT query in the same way as a visual class, i.e. using the `browser:class` predicate.

 > **Warning** \
 > Each node must be assigned to some hierarchical group class in case it is to be placed in any hierarchy.